reallinfo/phantomsql/README.md

 | users_id | ["1"] |
 | users_username | ["jimmy_neutron"] |
 | users_password | ["hunter2"] |

+## Limitations

+### Use cases
+I wrote PhantomSQL as a prototyping tool for building user-interfaces when APIs are unavailable.
+For example, if you're designing a login form and the Login API isn't available, you can substitute the API with PhantomSQL to in order to complete the design.

+### Storage size
+I have found various Local Storage storage size numbers across the web.
+(Chrome [supposedly](https://chromiumcodereview.appspot.com/21680002) allows 10MB per origin.)
+Overall, I have found that there is not a lot of space for data storage.

 ## Compatibility
 *This data corresponds to that of localStorage.